eclipsesource/tabris-js/doc/cloudPush.md

 the remote notification and can e.g. update its UI according to the information received, but no notification will be showed in the notification center.
-If the application is running in background or if it is not running at all (e.g. if it was force-closed by swiping it up in the app preview view shown by double-tapping on the home button), the application doesn't get informed of the notification.
+If the application is running in background or if it is not running at all (e.g. if it was force-closed by swiping it up in the app preview, shown by double-tapping on the home button), the application doesn't get informed of the notification.
 In this case it can only handle the notification payload when the user clicks on the action button of the notification alert.